Masahiro111/doc_laravel10.x/laravel10/en/events.md

         public $delay = 60;
     }

-If you would like to define the listener's queue connection or queue name at runtime, you may define `viaConnection` or `viaQueue` methods on the listener:
+If you would like to define the listener's queue connection, queue name, or delay at runtime, you may define `viaConnection`, `viaQueue`, or `withDelay` methods on the listener:

     /**
      * Get the name of the listener's queue connection.